alexishachemi/godot-smc/README.md

 ## Scripts

-This part lists the scripts that are mean to be subclassed when creating custom nodes for the plugin.
+This part lists the scripts that are meant to be subclassed when creating custom nodes for the plugin.

 - <img src="addons\smc\icons\icon_state.png" width="10"/> **State**